Freddy Will's Notebook MUSIC Jimmy B, the Indisputable Godfather of Music in the Evolution of Hip Hop in Sierra Leone

 0 0

-Read Time:5 Minute, 57 Second
+Read Time:5 Minute, 54 Second

 “This report on popular bands of Sierra Leone, active from 1920 to the present, is intended to fill the gap in an area of musical activity where there has been a death in the documentation.
 It is based on data I have collected over a long period with the hope of achieving that objective.
 In this paper, a survey of the activities of famous bands and popular musicians from 1920 to 1980 will be inter-worked with an appraisal of the instrumentation, playing style, and other aspects of a selected repertory of popular music.
+In particular, selected texts of a class of popular songs of Sierra Leone in vernacular languages will be analyzed as illustrative of a “Tin Pan Alley” type of music found in Sierra Leone.”
+He explained.

+The year 1920 is chosen as a convenient starting point since records about famous bands and musicians before that date are hard to see if there ever were any such bands.
+In the interviews I conducted with retired members of popular bands, their comments confirmed the virtual absence of such bands before the 1920s.
 It was this situation that caused men and boys of the so-called Old Boy’s Bands of the S. M. S. Grammar School (i.e., Church Missionary Society Grammar School) and the Wesleyan Boy’s High School to come together to form the famous bands that began to appear in the 1920s and 1930s.
-Before and after 1920, there were music schools for girls and young ladies, to which the Casely-Hayfords (particularly Chief Mrs. Adelaide Casely Hayford) made their laudable contributions.
+Before and after 1920, there were music schools for girls and young ladies, to which the Casely-Hayfords (particularly Chief Mrs. Adelaide Casely Hayford) made their laudable contributions.”
+The professor articulated.

 Also, according to newspaper announcements in the “Sierra Leone Weekly News,” in Freetown (the capital city), there were regular offerings of concerts, operettas, and choral performances, both religious and secular.
 Such announcements can be traced back as far as 1886, the year a notice was published about a solo concert to be given in Freetown by a European named Snell.
 As stated above, when popular bands began to appear in the 1920s, their membership consisted of those recruited from Old Boys Bands of the two secondary schools.
-It should be observed that the bandmasters of those bands, Henry Smart and Professor Ebenezer Johnson Greywoode, contributed in no small measure to providing the necessary inspiration…”
+It should be observed that the bandmasters of those bands, Henry Smart and Professor Ebenezer Johnson Greywoode, contributed in no small measure to providing the necessary inspiration…” Like the good professor, my goal is also to document the evolution of music in Salone.

 Defying the Odds